sayalivadya1654-cell/Demand-Forecasting-Inventory-Optimization/README.md

 * 🔄 Replenishment planning
 * ⚠️ Stockout risk identification
 * 📉 Overstock reduction

+Inventory recommendations use a standard reorder-point model: `Reorder Point = (Average Daily Demand × Lead Time) + Safety Stock`, with lead time and safety stock configurable directly in the dashboard.

 The objective is to balance **product availability and inventory cost** using predictive analytics.